Chipping

 following adjustments:

-swing to where your left arm is around the 9:00 position
+your back swing to where your left arm is around the 9:00

-too far, open the club face and stance a bit so the ball goes higher,
+you hit it too far, open the club face and stance a bit so the

 shorter.
 If you are not far enough, do the opposite.